dylanbhughes/MarkdownBlog/README.md

 ## "This is the most efficient way to blog on my own domain.
 I love it." -Leeroy Jenkins*

 ## Conclusion
 What are you waiting for?
-Just go fork me: _link_
+Just go fork me: https://github.com/dylanbhughes/MarkdownBlog

 *(not actual quote)